robin-rastogi/dropservicing/readme.md

 ## Introduction

-Freshfolio is an innovative freelancing platform that fosters collaboration and learning for freelancers of all levels.
+Dropservicing is an innovative freelancing platform that fosters collaboration and learning for freelancers of all levels.
 It provides a team-based approach, allowing new and aspiring freelancers to work with experienced professionals on various projects, gaining valuable experience and building their skills in a supportive environment.

 ## Features